hazemmuuhammed/SmartHeatingControl/README.md

 ## Important Notes
 - Always use secure HTTPS endpoints for API communication.
 - Implement proper error handling for OAuth and API requests.
-- Test thoroughly using simulators and actual devices before publishing.
+- Test thoroughly using simulators and actual devices before publishing because it maybe working on Dev and not working on Prod.

 ---